 A facial implant is a surgical procedure that enhances specific features of your face, cheek, chin, and jaw by installing synthetic materials deep under the subcutaneous tissue and onto the underlying bone.
 The implant is made of a material that is compatible with human tissues and designed to alter and tighten your skin and accentuate areas of the cheeks, chin, nose, and lower jaw.

 Facial fullness between the cheek bones and lips provides a youthful appearance.
 Volume loss in this area and the facial compartments accentuates grooves such as the nasolabial folds and marionette lines and results in a concave facial contour.
-These areas can rejuvenated and facial volume restored with autologous fat grafting or fat transfer.
+These areas can be rejuvenated and facial volume restored with autologous fat grafting or fat transfer.

 The nose is the centerpiece of the face, contains complex structures and anatomy, and must be properly aligned for normal breathing.
 The nose is the most frequently broken facial bone.
 Many of us can remember being struck in the nose during playtime or activities as child and suffering some pain as well as a bloody nose.